|

 the Rachmaninoff C minor Concerto shows how extremely gifted

 the pianist is.
-Despite the order that "nothing shall go wrong"
+Despite the order that "nothing shall go wrong",

-not to make mistakes, the performance is transparent, and here too the
+the performance is transparent, and here too the poetry is fully present.

-concept shows grandeur.
-The listener may also discover that there are
+is excellent and the concept shows grandeur.
+The listener may also discover

-other performances.
+always heard in other performances.

 The